Powerlearnproject/se-day1-assignment-W-4YN3/README.md

 4. User Experience: Better prompts lead to more useful and engaging interactions, improving the overall experience for users.

-2) Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+ii) Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 Vague prompt:"Tell me something cheesy"